-

 Timeline view – Visual representation of cards focused on the order of tasks.
 Use this view if you need to prioritize your tasks and focus on what needs to be done first.

 The Kanban view is always created automatically.
-Learn how to add more views.

 Take advantage of KanBo’s capabilities by using the different space views in your daily work.

-How to choose the best space view?
+How to choose the right space view?

 Firstly, consider the type of task you are working on.